 On Thursday, August 6, the Mountain Laurel Chamber of Commerce (MLCC) hosted a Ribbon Cutting Ceremony for LHTC Broadband’s New Corporate Offices overlooking the beautifully remodeled Caddie Shak at 101 Laurel Highlands Place in Donegal.
 Members of the MLCC, sister chamber’s, local officials and members of the community toured the new facility that brings together both LHTC Broadband’s business offices, that were in Indian Head and Stahlstown, along with its LHTC Media operations.
 The building includes a customer care center for LHTC Broadband customers to pay bills, pick up equipment, learn about new services, and discuss their accounts with customer service representatives.
 It will also be home to the new LHTC Media studios for video and broadcast production.

-In March of 2018, Laurel Highland Telephone Company acquired Lackawaxen Telecommunications Services (LTC) in Rowland, PA.
+In February 2018, LHTC acquired the stock of a holding company, LTC Communications, and its subsidiaries, Lackawaxen Telecom, Inc. (LTI), Lackawaxen Telecommunications Services, Inc. (LTSI), and Lackawaxen Long Distance Company (LLDC), in Rowland, PA.
 LTC was formed in 1905 and was organized under the name of Hawley and Lackawaxen Telephone Company.
 Like Laurel Highland Telephone Company, area residents had begun to organize in response to the need they saw in the community for a communications system.
 Consequently, some of the leaders and original investors in the young phone company were store owners, woodsmen, farmers, and members of the Forest Lake Club.
 Originally, the company had two exchanges; one in a house in Bohemia, and the other in the Lackawaxen area.
 Eventually, the Bohemia exchange was discontinued, and the final location of the other original exchange was on the riverbank, just before the approach to the Lackawaxen Bridge.